 - 56. Palpate for superficial inguinal lymph nodes, horizontal and vertical groups.
 If enlarged, note size, consistency, mobility, and tenderness. - 57.
 Palpate femoral pulses.
-Note amplitude and contour.
-Describe where to locate the pulse-approximately 1/3 distance from pubic symphysis to anterior iliac crest - 58.
+Note amplitude and contour. - 58.
 Auscultate femoral arteries.
 Note presence or absence of bruits. - 59.
 Inspect palpate, and examine lower extremities (muscles, joints, and skin) - a.
 Skin Special attention is given to signs of chronic arterial or venous insufficiency. - b.
 Inspect for size, length, shape, symmetry of the legs and joints.
-Note any abnormalities of position, swelling, or redness.
+Note any abnormalities of position, swelling, or redness. - i.

-- i.
 Nails inspect for infection, color. - ii.
 Feet/Legs - 1.
 Inspect skin for signs of chronic arterial or venous insufficiency. - 2.
 Inspect for abnormalities of position, varus or valgus angulation, symmetry of legs and joints. - 3.
 Note any muscle atrophy, fasciculations, or involuntary movements. - c.
 Palpate for bony or muscle abnormalities. - i.
 Knee patella tendon, patella, medial and lateral femoral epicondyles - ii.
 Hip palpate area of greater trochanter, note any pain - d.
 Test ROM of each joint.
-Note muscle tone (as with upper extremities) - during ROM.
-M2s do not need to verbalize normal ROM degrees - i.
+Note muscle tone (as with upper extremities) during ROM. - i.
 Ankle - 1.
 Dorsiflexion (20°) - 2.
 Plantarflexion (45°) - 3.
 Eversion (20°) - 4.
 Inversion (30°) - ii.
 Knee - 1.
 Flexion (130°) - 2.
-Extension $(0^{\circ})$ - iii.
+Extension (0°) - iii.
 Hip - 1.
 Flexion (120°) - 2.
 Rotation.
 Flex the leg to 90° at both the hip and knee.
 Stabilize the patient's thigh with one hand, and grasp the patient's ankle with the other, to hold these angles steady.
-Then, swing the lower leg medially for 45□ for external rotation of the hip and laterally for 40□ for internal rotation of the hip.
+Then, swing the lower leg medially for 45° for external rotation of the hip and laterally for 40° for internal rotation of the hip.
 (Note that the direction of hip rotation is described by the position of the femur and knee, i.e. when the femur and knee are medial ("in") you are testing internal rotation.
 When the knee and the femur are rolled "out" laterally away from the body's midline, you are testing external hip rotation. - 60.
-Inspect, palpate, and test active ROM in lower extremities muscles, joints, and skin including feet, ankles, knees and hips.
-(Reference number 59) - 61.
-Grade the following as you check muscle strength in each leg.
-M2s do not need to name nerves during head to toe exam - a.
+Inspect, palpate, and test active ROM in lower extremities muscles, joints, and skin, including feet, ankles, knees and hips.
+(Reference number 59)

+- 61. Grade the following muscle strength in each leg. - a.
 Hip flexion (iliopsoas muscle L2, L3, L4 femoral nerve) - b.
 Knee flexion (hamstrings L5, S1, S2 sciatic nerve) - c.
 Knee extension (quadriceps L2, L3, L4 femoral nerve) - d.
-Ankle dorsiflexion (L4, L5 peroneal nerve)
+Ankle dorsiflexion (L4, L5 peroneal nerve) - e.

-- e.
 Ankle plantar flexion (S1, S2 tibial nerve) - 62.
 Check for edema.
 Identify edema by noting persistent indentation after mild pressure on the dorsum of foot and distal shin. - 63.
 Palpate dorsalis pedis and posterior tibial pulses. - a.
 Palpate each pulse in the right and left foot simultaneously, noting symmetry, amplitude, and character. - b.
 If pulses in the feet are not palpable, an attempt should be made to palpate the popliteal pulse.

-ASK PATIENT TO STAND (Patient gown should be tied before patient walks across room.)
+ASK PATIENT TO STAND

+(Patient gown should be tied before patient walks across room.)

 - 64. Spine ROM (stand behind patient) - a.
 Flexion.
 Ask the patient to bend forward and touch their toes.
 As flexion proceeds, the lumbar concavity should flatten out.
 Look for scoliosis. - b.
 Extension.
 Ask the patient to bend backwards, as far as possible, with their hands on their posterior superior iliac spine, with their fingers pointed towards the midline. - c.
 Lateral bending.
-Ask the patient to lean to both sides as far as possible.

-65. WASH HANDS.
+Ask the patient to lean to both sides as far as possible. - 65.
+WASH HANDS.